fkhadra/react-toastify/README.md

 ## Features

-- Easy to setup for real, you can make it works in less than 10sec!
+- Easy to setup for real, you can make it work in less than 10sec!
 - Super easy to customize
 - RTL support
 - Swipe to close 👌